devhart95/WCLA2019/README.md

 # WCLA2019
-Analysis of the WCLA 2019 season data
+Analysis of the WCLA 2019 season data TEST